opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

   .. note:: The *Savebox* size can be set automatically to the minimum size by activating the Preferences > Drawing > **Minimize Savebox after Editing** option.

-- **No Antialias** when activated, the antialiasing is not applied when the selection is deformed or rotated.
+- **No Antialiasing** when activated, the antialiasing is not applied when the selection is deformed or rotated.
 This is available on Toonz Raster and Raster drawings only.

 .. note:: If the tool options bar is too short to display all the tool options, it can be scrolled by using the arrow buttons available at its ends.

 When a selection is made, it is displayed with a bounding box with handles that allow you to perform the following transformations:

-    - **Scale**, click and drag any corner handle to scale the selection freely; by pressing the Shift key while dragging the scaling will be uniform; by pressing the Alt key the scaling will be applied from the center.
+    - **Move**, click and drag the inside of the raster selection, or any selected vector of a vector selection, to move it; by pressing the **Shift** key while dragging, the movement will be constrained on the horizontal or vertical direction.

-    - **Scale in one direction**, click and drag any side handle to scale the selection in one direction; by pressing the Alt key the scaling will be applied symmetrically from the center.
+     .. note:: The keyboard arrow keys can be used as well to move the selection one pixel in any direction; if they are used while pressing the **Shift** key, the movement will be in 10 pixels steps.

     - **Rotate**, click and drag outside any corner handle to rotate the selection.

+    - **Scale**, click and drag any corner handle to scale the selection freely; by pressing the **Shift** key while dragging the scaling will be uniform; by pressing the **Alt** key the scaling will be applied from the center.

+    - **Scale in one direction**, click and drag any side handle to scale the selection in one direction; by pressing the **Alt** key the scaling will be applied symmetrically from the center.

     - **Center**, click and drag the center handle to change the center of rotation, and the center used when Alt-scaling.